Testing Brand Personality for Beauty Brands

 The 26-40 group was more likely to share, purchase, and recommend the brand.
 The 26-40 group also had a stronger reception of the message clarity and a stronger perception of brand personality attributes.

 Want to see if your brand personality measures up?
-Spot Trender can help you make positive changes to your brand’s ads.
-Spot Trender is a full-service ad testing company – we help our clients test their concepts/storyboards all the way to post-produced spots.
+Spot Trender can help you make positive changes to your brand’s ads?
+Spot Trender is a full-service ad testing company—we help our clients test their concepts/storyboards all the way to post-produced spots.
 Contact us now.
 We’ll work with you to craft powerful messages.
-You can call us at 800-755-5790 or email us.